![]() |

 The Bank of Mexico classify this emission in the family F.

-The 1000 pesos banknote of this ninth emission is in the process of being withdrawn.
-It still retains its liberating power, that is, it is worth what the bill indicates, but by resolution of the Bank of Mexico it is withdrawn from the monetary circulation through the banks.
-This means that it can continue to be used for commercial and exchange transactions, but when it reachs the banks, they must separate it so that it is not released to the public again.
+The 50 and1000 pesos banknotes of this ninth emission are in the process of being withdrawn.
+They still retain their liberating power, that is, they are worth what the bill indicates, but by resolution of the Bank of Mexico they are withdrawn from the monetary circulation through the banks.
+This means that they can continue to be used for commercial and exchange transactions, but when they reach the banks, they must be separated so that they are not released to the public again.

 Commemorative: